 1. Eases stress and relaxes the body

 Stress drains the body of magnesium and increases levels of adrenaline.
 When dissolved in warm water, Epsom salt is absorbed through the skin and replenishes the level of magnesium in the body.
 The magnesium helps to produce serotonin, a mood-elevating chemical within the brain that creates a feeling of calm and relaxation.
 Research shows that magnesium also increases energy and stamina by encouraging the production of ATP (adenosine triphosphate), the energy packets made in the cells.
 Experts believe that bathing with Epsom salt at least three times a week helps you to look better, feel better and gain more energy.
-Magnesium ions also relax and reduce irritability by lowering the effects of adrenaline.
-They create a relaxed feeling, improve sleep and concentration, and help muscles and nerves to function properly.

 2. Relieves pain and muscle cramps